boobooHQ/private_templates/README.md

 **Please remember that these templates are intended for my personal use.
 However, I have decided to share them for your benefit as well.
 I do not expect any credit or mentions in return**

+**Act Responsibly.Avoid using these templates on unauthorized targets**